Binary Search in Action

 Basic Binary Search Code

-Binary search is fundamentally about searching for an element target
+The essence of binary search is to search for an element target

-in a sorted array and returning the index of that element.
+in a sorted array and return the index corresponding to that element.

-If the element doesn't exist, you can return a special value.
-These kinds of details can be easily adjusted in the algorithm implementation.
+If the element does not exist, a special value can be returned.
+Such details can be easily adjusted in the algorithm implementation.

-Another important issue is when there are multiple occurrences of target
+Another important consideration is when multiple instances of target

-in the sorted array.
-These elements will be adjacent.
+exist in the sorted array.
+These instances will be adjacent.
 This raises the question of whether the algorithm should return the index of the leftmost target

 or the rightmost target